dtm2451/dittoSeq/README.md

 sce <- Seurat::as.SingleCellExperiment(seurat)
 dittoBarPlot(sce, "ident", group.by = "RNA_snn_res.0.8")

-# For working with bulk RNAseq data, first load your data into a format that
+# For working with bulk RNAseq data, first import your data into a
-#   dittoSeq understands, one which contains space for holding dimensionality
+#   SingleCellExperiment structure, which is essentially a SummarizedExperiment
-#   reductions.
+#   structure just with an added space for holding dimensionality reductions.
 # myRNA <- importDittoBulk(se) # SummarizedExperiment
 # myRNA <- importDittoBulk(dds) # DESeq2
 # myRNA <- importDittoBulk(dgelist) # edgeR